 Design using colors and textures that appeal to you!
 It is, after all, your garden, so it should reflect your personality and preferences.
 Do you love bold, bright, hot colors?
 Use them fearlessly!
 Do you prefer calming, cool colors?
 Great—incorporate them into your serene space!
 Even a garden designed with all white flowers against gorgeous green foliage makes a lovely layered landscape.

-When designing your layers, consider consulting the color wheel—choosing complementary or analogous colors to create a cohesive feel throughout the garden design.
+When designing layers in the garden, consider consulting the color wheel—choosing complementary or analogous colors to create a cohesive feel throughout the garden design.
 Using repetition in the garden also helps create continuity—whether it’s the use of texture or repetitive color accents to tie the design together.

 No matter if your goal is to create a tour-worthy home garden, design a relaxing space to watch pollinators play, or entertain friends in a backyard filled with beautiful blooms, a well-designed layered landscape allows you to enjoy your garden throughout the seasons.
 And who knows—you might find your own garden featured on a tour in a few years!